TangMeng111/ACOT/README.md

 -->

 ## Acknowledgements
-This research is supported by the National Natural Science Foundation of China (Grant No. 12345678).
+%This research is supported by the National Natural Science Foundation of China (Grant No. 12345678).
-We thank the BraTS and TCIA consortia for providing open access to medical image datasets.
+We thank the MM-WHS Challenge, CHAOS Challenge, Synapse, and TCIA consortia for providing open access to medical image datasets.
+The preprocessed MM-WHS dataset used in this work is derived from the resource provided in the paper *Enhancing Cross-Modal Medical Image Segmentation through Compositionality*, and we sincerely acknowledge its authors for making the data publicly available.
-We use the POT (Python Optimal Transport) library for OT computations and MONAI for medical image processing.
+We use the POT (Python Optimal Transport) library for optimal transport computations and MONAI for medical image preprocessing and analysis.
-Special thanks to the open-source community for the UNet implementation and UDA baselines.
+Special thanks to the open-source community for the existing unsupervised domain adaptation (UDA) baselines, which laid a solid foundation for this research.
 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
-The MIT License allows free use, modification, and distribution for both commercial and non-commercial purposes.
+This project is licensed under the [MIT License](LICENSE).
+For detailed terms, please refer to the [LICENSE](LICENSE) file in the root directory of this repository.